-The hindquarters should appear powerful and well developed, and the loins wide, short and strong.
-The Labrador’s hindquarters are broad, muscular and well-developed from the hip to the hock, with well-turned stifles and strong short hocks.
+The hindquarters should appear powerful and well developed, and the loins wide, short, and intense.
+The Labrador’s hindquarters are broad, muscular, and well-developed from the hip to the hock, with well-turned stifles and strong short hocks.

 Rear Legs: should have strong bones and defined thighs with steady knees.
 Viewed from the side, they should mirror the angle of the front legs.

-Feet: should be strong and compact, with arched toes and well-developed pads.
+Feet: should be solid and compact, with arched toes and well-developed pads.

 Front legs: should be straight, and when viewed from the side, the dog’s elbows should be directly beneath the top point of the shoulder blade.